Verena Altenberger: Other appearances and activities

 In February 2019, Altenberger was a guest on Claudia Stöckl's program Frühstück bei mir on the Austrian radio station Ö3.

 In December 2019, Altenberger was a guest on the satirical late-night talk show Wir sind Kaiser.

-In November 2021, Verena Altenberger took over the presidency of the Austrian Film Academy together with director and producer Arash T. Riahi from their longtime predecessor duo Stefan Ruzowitzky and Ursula Strauss.
+In November 2021, Altenberger took over the presidency of the Austrian Film Academy with director and producer Arash T. Riahi, replacing the longtime predecessor duo of Stefan Ruzowitzky and Ursula Strauss.

 Personal life

 Altenberger lives in Vienna.
 She speaks German, English, French, Italian, Spanish, Yiddish, and Turkish.